gemini-testing/gemini/doc/tests.md

   All tests in a suite will fail if none of the elements will be found.

+* `ignoreElements('selector1', 'selector2', ...)` - elements, matching
+   specified selectors will be ignored when comparing images.

 * `skip([browser])` – skip all tests and nested suites for:

   - `skip()` – all browsers;